zhaojanelle/hero-banner/README.md

 - *Fork this repository.*
 - Use CSS `position` to make the hero banner text display in front of the image
+- Text can be found inside the `content.txt` file.
 - *Run it through Markbot and make sure it passes all the checks.*

 ---